Skip to content

 Against the Apple Watch SE 3, Google Pixel Watch 4, and Samsung Galaxy Watch 8, the Fit 5 Pro clearly wins on battery life and price-to-materials ratio, and loses on connectivity and ecosystem:

-Reference launch prices (the Fit 5 Pro is sold in euros; the others, in US dollars in the U.S.) and they vary by market.
+These are reference launch prices (the Fit 5 Pro is sold in euros; the others in US dollars in the U.S.), and they vary by market.
 None is "the best" in the abstract: if you want battery life and do not mind the closed ecosystem, choose the Huawei; if you need standalone cellular, apps, or integration with your phone, any of the other three has the advantage.

 What reviews point out